• Skip to main content

 • Prepare your flax egg by whisking together ground flax seeds and water.
 Set aside for at least 5 minutes to thicken.

-• In a small bowl, whisk together the oat flour, cocoa powder, baking powder, and salt.
+• In a small bowl, whisk the flour, cocoa powder, baking powder, and salt together.
 Set aside.

-• In a medium bowl, whisk the melted coconut oil, coconut sugar, vanilla extract, and flax egg together.
+• In a medium bowl, whisk the melted coconut oil (or vegan butter), sugar, vanilla extract, and flax egg together.

-• Add dry ingredients to wet ingredients and mix until combined.
+• Add dry ingredients to wet ingredients and mix until combined, don't over-mix.

-• Stir in chocolate chips until they have combined with the cookie dough (see image above).
+• Stir in chocolate chips until they have combined with the cookie dough.

-• Using a tablespoon (or a medium sized cookie scoop), scoop equal amounts onto the cookie sheet(s).
-Leave enough space around each cookie, they will only spread a little as they bake.
-(See image above)
+• Using a medium-sized cookie scoop (or a tablespoon) scoop the dough and place each ball on the cookie sheet.
+Leave enough space around each cookie, they will not spread much as they bake.

-• Leave cookies on the cookie sheet to cool for about 2 minutes, then remove and place on a cooling rack.
+• Leave cookies on the cookie sheet to cool for 2 minutes, then carefully transfer them to a cooling rack.

 Video: